ghufran69/MoeProject1/README.md

-this is a test project for MOE training
+this is a test project for MOE training1